hstarmans/hexastorm_design/Redesign/README.md

 The laser diode housing is kept close to the second cylindrical lens to minimize the footprint.
 The center of the prism, polygon and laser housing are on a line.
 The laser is calibrated by four screws which form the basis of the laser housing.
 Between the housing and the blase plate a stiff spring is placed.
 Springs can be ordered at Alcomex or Tevema.
 The height is between 3 (back) and 5 mm (front).
 The spring selected is [C0180-024-0310M](https://www.asraymond.com/catalog/C01800240310M).
 The documentd load length is 4.8 mm and the free length is 7.8 mm and the spring constant is 5 N/mm (32.6lb/in).
 In practice, the length varies between 3.5 and 7.6 mm.
-The offset of the laser is placed at 5 mm, so 2 mm extra is needed in the prism motor offset.
+The offset of the laser is placed at 5 mm.
+M3x5 press inserts are used to get the laser at a fixed height.

 ### Base plate size
 The distance from the second cylindrical lens to the edge of the base plate should be less than 25 mm.
 Otherwise, the focal point is reached before the edge of the base plate.
 The base plate should also have holes for mounting the spindle.